Home / Van conversion guide / Campervan electrical system guide

 This does have its limitations – if you wanted to install lights in your campervan, then you would need to plug these into the power bank each time you wanted to turn them on.
 This option won’t work for everyone, but if you are looking for simplicity and wince at the idea of having to install your electrical system, this could be the answer.

-Electric campervans
+EV campervans

 As more and more EVs are released, the prospect of an electric campervan is becoming more plausible.
 Our series of articles about electric campervans explores how viable they currently are, and deep dives into what’s needed for an electrical system in an EV camper.